q0phi80/Wakanda-Land/README.md

 Management IP
 Change the management IP variable in vars.tf to be your public IP address

-Keys
+SSH Keys
-Create an EC2 key pair, get public key from the pem with ssh-keygen -y -f /key.pem Store the file ./terraform/keys/terraform-key.pub Update the file in the vars.tf to point to that public key (which will assign it to the created EC2 instances) Can use this key pair to get the administrator default password from AWS
+Store the SSH Public Key file within ./terraform/keys/terraform-key.pub Update the file in the vars.tf to point to that public key (which will assign it to the created EC2 instances) Can use this key pair to get the administrator default password from AWS

 Once you run the terraform, it will take some time to provision everything, so give it about 30 mins to an hour and you should be good to go.
 ```
 ## Running the lab
-You can take the following steps in running the lab:
+You can take the following steps in running the lab (must be ran from the terraform subfolder):

 ### Initialize terraform
 ```